herdeybayor/hng13-stage0-backend/README.md

 ```

 ## Deployment
-This project is deployed on PXXL App.
+This project is deployed on Railway.

 ## Testing